 Cheesy mashed potato casserole with an easy bread crumb topping is a great family casserole that is also perfect as a holiday side dish.
-Made with Russet potatoes, a light and fluffy potato that is super commonly used in home kitchens, provides an excellent base for a seriously loaded potato casserole.
-This perfect side dish goes well with turkey, chicken and pork.
+Made with Russet potatoes, light and fluffy potato that is super commonly used in home kitchens provides an excellent base for a seriously loaded potato casserole.
+This perfect side dish goes well with turkey, chicken, and pork.

-This cheesy mashed potato casserole is a great substitute for mashed potatoes (the plain stove top kind) and is one of the more accepted potato recipes for kids.
+Cheesy mashed potato casserole is a great substitute for mashed potatoes (the plain stovetop kind) and is one of the more accepted potato recipes for kids.

 - 3 lbs. russet potatoes – cut into 1″ chunks (no potato peels)

 - Dijon mustard

 - salt and pepper